 Bypass Regional Restrictions and Censorship

 One way that IP addresses are used by websites is to restrict the access to content based on the location of the user.
 For example, sites like the BBC iPlayer can only be used to watch video within the UK.
 When you try to visit the iPlayer website, the site reads your IP address and works out your location.
 If your location is within the UK, you are allowed to watch the videos, but if your location is elsewhere then the videos will not play.
-This means that if you want to want region locked content like the BBC from outside the UK on your Android device, then you will need to hide your IP address.
+This means that if you want to watch region locked content like the BBC from outside the UK on your Android device, then you will need to hide your IP address.

 Android users may want to hide their IP address for a variety of reasons, such as improving digital security and protecting from DDoS and other attacks, getting around regional restrictions to access the internet more freely, to download files more safely, and to protect their privacy.
 All of this can be achieved through the use of a VPN which allows you to mask your real address behind an IP address assigned by the VPN server.
 We have recommended a number of VPNs which provide dedicated software for Android devices.
 Read about how to your IP on iphones.

 Have you tried any of these VPNs for Android?
 Tell us about your experience in the comments below.